Our content may include links to products from our partners

 It’s a good idea to work with a financial planner to come up with the right asset allocation for you according to your age and risk tolerance.
 You can also get help online from free apps (like the one from Vanguard) to get a range of the mix.
 If you’re not planning to involve yourself actively, get a target-date fund.
 It will automatically allocate your investments and modify it according to your life stage and overall timeline.

-Tip #8 – Do Your Research
+Tip #8 – Control Your Emotions

 Tip #9 – Keep Investing In Yourself